Your golden retriever has claimed that wire crate as his throne – and it actually kind of looks like a cage sitting in your living room.

 #2: Floral Crate Topper Cushion — The DIY That Makes Your Crate Look Like Actual Furniture

-You know that moment when your golden flops down next to the crate and you’re just staring at that ugly wire box sitting smack in the middle of your living room?
-Yeah.
-That’s where this project comes in.
+You’ve got your golden sitting next to the crate just staring at that ugly wire box sitting smack in the middle of your living room.
+Well this little project is for you.

 Materials & Tools: